 Tires must be free from weather/age cracking and be less than 8 years old.
 Tires are dated by the week and then the year.
 This is marked on the sidewall.
 A tire dated 5107 was manufactured in the 51st week of 2007.
-Tires with manufacturer dates exceeding 8 years will not be allowed.
+Tires with manufacturer dates exceeding 8 years (Like this one) will not be allowed.